kubeflow/website/content/docs/fairing/gcp/configure-gcp.md

     gcloud container clusters list
     ```

-1. Update the following command with your cluster's name and GCP zone, then
+1. Update the following command with your cluster's name and GCP zone.
+Then,
     run the command to update your `kubeconfig` to provide it with credentials
     to access this cluster.